Author Policies and Guidelines

 Peer-review and Evaluation

-Materials in other communities will not be peer-reviewed prior to posting, but may undergo an evaluation.
+Materials submitted to this repository are not currently peer-reviewed prior to posting, but may undergo an evaluation.

 Some materials such as theses and dissertations are accepted based on the reputation of the university that conferred the degree.